 Rain gardens are a great way to make your landscape more sustainable.
 In addition to adding beauty, they provide habitat for birds & butterflies, protect water quality, and reduce flooding.

-Perennials provide a great deal of color and textural interest in the landscape - and they come back each year.
+Perennials provide a great deal of color and textural interest in the landscape… and colorful annuals are just fun!

 Vegetable Gardens/ Edibles